 One very important factor helps states decide if the CBD oil is legal or not, and that is whether the oil is derived from hemp or from marijuana.

-As a consumer, you likely just want to know if and where you can legally buy and use CBD hemp oil.
+As a consumer, you likely just want to know if and where you can legally buy and use CBD oil.
 Technically, CBD oil is legal in all 50 states based on the federal Farm Bill as long as it’s derived from hemp.
-Hemp-derived meaning that it has less than 0.3% THC.
+That is to say, hemp-derived means that it has less than 0.3% THC.

-In the eight states where marijuana and hemp are both legal, either for recreational or medicinal use, CBD oil can be used in either form.
-(Those states are currently Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon and Washington.)
+Likewise, in the eight states where marijuana and hemp are both legal, either for recreational or medicinal use, CBD oil can be used in either form.
+For instance, as of April 2018, those states were Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon and Washington.

-In an additional 38 states, as of this year, CBD oil is legal for medicinal use but only with a prescription.
+In an additional 38 states, as of April 2018, CBD oil is legal for medicinal use but only with a prescription.
 And, even among those states, the laws are different, dictating everything from the conditions that are allowed to be treated by CBD and the amount of THC concentration allowed in a product, ranging from 0.3% to 0.8%.

-Just four states—Idaho, Kansas, Nebraska and South Dakota—do not allow use of CBD oil, even with a prescription.
+Furthermore, just four states—Idaho, Kansas, Nebraska and South Dakota—do not allow use of any CBD oil, even with a prescription.

 |2||Best CBD Oil Brands of 2019|